awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-create-cloudformation-template.md

 Before you can use the AWS CloudFormation template to launch Amazon EC2 instances, make sure you complete the following steps\.

-1. Make sure you have completed the steps in [Step 3: Provision an IAM user](getting-started-provision-user.md)\.
-Double\-check that the policy assigned to the IAM user has the following minimum permissions and add any that are not present:
+1. Make sure you have created an administrative user, as described in [Step 1: Setting up](getting-started-setting-up.md)\.
+Double\-check that the user has the following minimum permissions and add any that are not present:
    + cloudformation:\*
    + codedeploy:\*
    + ec2:\*